Exhibition of the painting "Vytautas's Oath" by Jan Styka

 The monumental work "Vytautas vows revenge against the Teutonic Knights against the backdrop of a burning Kaunas" by Jan Styka, one of the most famous Polish battle painters, will be on display from 9 September to 14 November 2021 at the Royal Łazienki Museum.
 The exhibition was organised to mark the 30th anniversary of resumption of diplomatic relations between Poland and Lithuania.

 Jan Styka’s painting will be presented in the recently renovated Kubicki Stables.
 The exhibition will be accessible from Tuesday to Thursday from 10.00 to 16.00 and from Friday to Sunday from 10.00 to 18.00.
-Admission with a ticket to the Museum of Hunting and Horsemanship – Royal Łazienki Museum Branch, that is PLN 16 – normal ticket, PLN 8 – reduced ticket, PLN 1 – children aged up to 7 years and youth up to 26 years of age; on Friday admission is free.
+Admission in November is free as part of the "Free November" campaign.

 The exhibition is organised by the Royal Łazienki Museum.
 Partners: Embassy of the Republic of Lithuania in the Republic of Poland and Vytauto Didžiojo Karo Muziejaus.
 Patron of the Museum: PZU.
 The exhibition was co-financed by the Ministry of Culture, National Heritage and Sport.